also known as: Bath-sheba, Bath-shu'a

 Meaning: daughter of the oath, or of seven

-This was the name of one biblical woman, who was also called Bath-shu'a (1 Chr.
-3:5).
-She was the daughter of Eliam (2 Sam.
-11:3) or Ammiel (1 Chr.
-3:5), and wife of Uriah the Hittite.
-David committed adultery with her (2 Sam.
-11:4-5; Ps.
-51:1).
+This was the name of a biblical woman, who was also called Bath-shu'a (1 Chronicles 3:5).
+She was the daughter of Eliam (2 Samuel 11:3) or Ammiel (1 Chronicles 3:5), and wife of Uriah the Hittite.
+David committed adultery with her (2 Samuel 11:4-5; Psalm 51:1).

-The child born in adultery died (2 Sam.
-12:15-19).
+The child born in adultery died (2 Samuel 12:15-19).
 After her husband was slain (11:15), she was married to David (11:27), and became the mother of Solomon (12:24; 1 Kings 1:11; 2:13).
-She took a prominent part in securing the succession of Solomon to the throne (1 Kings 1:11, 16-21).